Min

 One of our biaxial shake table’s greatest strengths is the inclusion of its proprietary EasyTest Software, which provides an intuitive, comprehensive interface for operating the shake table.
 EasyTest is fully integrated with the hardware, meaning there is no need for costly third-party software.

 On the other hand, Quanser’s system requires the purchase of MATLAB/Simulink, along with toolboxes to operate the system.
 This dramatically increases the overall cost and complexity of using the system.
-QuakeLogic/TDG’s system is ready to use out of the box.
+QuakeLogic’s system is ready to use out of the box.

 3. Durability and Dust Protection

-Durability is another area where QuakeLogic/TDG’s system excels.
+Durability is another area where QuakeLogic’s system excels.
 Our Portable Bi-Axial Shake Table is equipped with dust covers that protect the internal components from environmental contaminants, extending the system’s operational life.
 These protective features ensure consistent performance over time, even in challenging environments.

 By contrast, Quanser’s shake table has exposed components, including rails, making it more susceptible to dust, debris and falling objects during the testing.
 Over time, this exposure can degrade the system’s performance and shorten its lifespan, leading to higher maintenance costs and reduced reliability.